apache/arrow/docs/source/cpp/streaming_execution.rst

 referred to as :class:`ExecNode` s.
 These nodes provide the ability to
 construct operations like filtering, projection, join, etc.

-This is the list of operations associated with the execution plan;
+This is the list of operations associated with the execution plan:

 .. list-table:: Operations and Options
    :widths: 50 50